thetalhamirza/LockBox/README.md

 # LockBox

 LockBox is a command-line password manager built with Python.
-It allows you to securely store and manage your passwords.
+It is my final project for CS50p, and allows you to securely store and manage your passwords.

 ## Features